sans-script/in.orbit/README.md

 # in.orbit

-**in.orbit** is a full-stack goal scheduling application developed during the Rocketseat event, **NLW Pocket: JavaScript - Full-stack Intermediate**.
+**in.orbit** is a full-stack goal scheduling application developed during the Rocketseat event, **NLW Pocket: JavaScript - Full-Stack Intermediate**.

 ## Features